rdforte/ryanforte.tech/content/competitive-programming/hackerrank-street-lights.md

 In order to solve this question we must first try and understand what the question is asking of us.

-We have a road and along this road we have a number of street lights with each street light lighting up a number of points either side of it.
-Our job is to figure out how many points do these street lights light up in total.
+We have a road and along this road, we have several street lights with each street light lighting up numerous points on either side of it.
+Our job is to figure out how many points these street lights light up in total.
-It's usually best to draw a diagram to represent the problem so lets do that.
+It's usually best to draw a diagram to represent the problem so let's do that.

-As an example if we have 2 street lights which light up 2 points either side.
+As an example, if we have 2 street lights which light up 2 points on either side.
 We can represent this as the following.

 ![street light question](/competitive-programming/images/hackerrank-street-lights/street-light-question.png)